prichrd/vim-matlab/README.md

 ## Install

-vim-matlab follows the standard runtime package structure.
+vim-matlab requires at least Vim 8.0.1453 or Neovim 0.4.0 and follows the standard runtime package structure.
 It is possible to install it with all popular package managers:

 * [Vim 8 packages](http://vimhelp.appspot.com/repeat.txt.html#packages)
   * `git clone https://github.com/prichrd/vim-matlab.git ~/.vim/pack/plugins/start/vim-matlab`